discordjs/guide/guide/popular-topics/embeds.md

 - The footer text is limited to 2048 characters
 - The author name is limited to 256 characters
 - The sum of all characters from all embed structures in a message must not exceed 6000 characters
-- A bot can have one embed per message
+- A bot can have ten embeds per message
 - A webhook can have ten embeds per message

 Source: [Discord API documentation](https://discord.com/developers/docs/resources/channel#embed-limits)